Earl Woods Scholar Program

 The premise of the mentorship program is simple: no one succeeds alone.
 Educational research demonstrates the value of one-on-one relationships as a means of helping individuals set goals and achieve them.
 An important pipeline is created when students who have been mentored graduate from college and become mentors themselves.

 By joining our mentoring program, you demonstrate your commitment to building a community of students and professionals in support of higher education and professional success.
-For more information on mentorship, please contact Lea Segura.
+For more information on mentorship click here or contact Lea Segura.

 Provide An Internship

 Through the progression of their college career, we work collaboratively with key stakeholders, board members, corporate partners and sponsors to align internships and job shadowing opportunities with each scholar’s career interests.

 We encourage every scholar to seek internships for the year and/or summer.
 This is a great opportunity for them to gain hands-on experience and make their mark in the professional world.
 Are you, or anyone you know, in need of exceptional interns?
 If so, please email Lea Segura.

 We’ve made great strides helping young people and their communities, but we can always do more.
 Quality educational resources transform students and their schools.
 Join Tiger to invest in programs that empower low-income youth to thrive in school, their communities and the working world.